sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

 7. A configuration script will run if this is the first login.
 It will prompt you for a new `HANA database master` password, and ask for your proxy information if you are installing server + applications virtual machine.
 Enter a strong password and add your proxy information (if applicable).

-    >**Tip:** This configuration script changes the password for the `SYSTEM` user.
-If you installed the server + applications virtual machine, it also changes the passwords for these users: `XSA_ADMIN`, `XSA_DEV`, and `XSA_SHINE`.
-Make a note of the password, since you'll need it later.
+The configuration script changes the `SYSTEM` user password to your user-specified password.
+If you installed the server + applications virtual machine, it also changes the user passwords for these users to the same user-specified password:

+- `XSA_ADMIN`

+- `XSA_DEV`

+- `XSA_SHINE`

+- `TEL_ADMIN`

+> **Tip:** Make a note of your user-specified password, since you'll need it later.

+The configuration script does not change any user passwords in the tenant database.
+(The tenant database is stopped by default when you install SAP HANA 2.0, express edition.)
+If you start a tenant database at a later time, you must manually change user passwords in the tenant database.

 SAP HANA 2.0, express edition is now running.

 ### Test your Server Installation